valeponchi/Costa-inspired-app-react-nodeJS-PJT-client/README.md

 ## __Educational project__

-done to learn more about React with hooks, NodeJS, Express, Prisma, Postgres, HTML/CSS.
+Done to learn more about React with hooks, NodeJS, Express, Prisma, Postgres, HTML/CSS, Javascript.

+Frontend and backend done from scratch.

 Using Zustand as React state management: [https://zustand-demo.pmnd.rs/](https://zustand-demo.pmnd.rs/).